JoffreyDumontLeBrazidec/co2-oco3-inv-dl/README.md

 Official repository for the paper "Quantification of CO2 hotspot emissions from OCO-3 SAM CO2 satellite images using deep learning methods" submitted to "Geoscientific Model Development".

-This project introduces the application of deep learning CO2

 This project presents the development and application of a deep learning-based method for inverting CO2 atmospheric plumes from power plants using satellite imagery of the CO2 total column mixing ratios (XCO2).